ismailshuaau/sc/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 For the Laravel backend to run, you will need a server (Apache or Nginx) and PHP.
 You can have these installed directly on your machine, or use a virtual environment.
 See instructions on the [Laravel](https://laravel.com)